tkenning/dev.na.bambora.com/source/docs/references/onboarding_API/index.md

 * Changes to all workflows:
     * agreement.personal_guarantee_accepted is **new** and is optional.
 The personal guarantee must be accepted where entity_type is "sole_proprietor" or "partnership".
     * Remove restriction on country fields so that full ISO 3166 list of country codes can be accepted.
-    * address.region and Address.postal_code are now optional.
+    * address.region and address.postal_code are now optional.
     * pending_issues.message is new and contains a human readable message about the error.
     * Error responses have renamed field error.name.
     * Error responses have renamed field error.reason.